 The economic and personal upheaval triggered by the COVID-19 outbreak is likely to warrant a review of your estate plan, no matter how thorough you think it is.
 As Americans cope with health fears and financial volatility, it’s worthwhile to determine whether a will, trust, advance medical directive or other legal instrument needs to be revised based on your current circumstances and intentions.

-A careful evaluation with assistance from a knowledgeable estate planning attorney can help you:
+A careful evaluation with assistance from knowledgeable estate planning attorneys can help you: